Hospital Quality Improvement Platform

 The Hospital Quality Improvement Platform doesn’t require any connection/interface to your EHR system.
 It uses the following data sources already created and submitted by your hospital:

 - Healthcare-Associated Infections (HAIs): National Healthcare Safety Network (NHSN) data

-- Recent inpatient, emergency department, and ambulatory surgery discharges: Office of Statewide Health Planning and Development (OSHPD) Medical Information Reporting for California (MIRCal) System data sets
+- Recent inpatient, emergency department, and ambulatory surgery discharges: California Department of Health Care Access and Information (HCAI) System of Integrated Electronic Reporting and Auditing (SIERA) data sets

-- Historical inpatient, emergency department, and ambulatory surgery discharges: OSHPD Limited Data Sets (formerly AB 2876 files)
+- Historical inpatient, emergency department, and ambulatory surgery discharges: HCAI Limited Data Sets (formerly AB 2876 files)

 - Maternal measures: California Maternal Quality Care Collaborative (CMQCC) data